savob/savobajic.ca/content/projects/personal/battery.md

 ## Takeaways

-- Working with batteries/cells needs extra condsiderations compared to circuit with no stored energy
+- Working with batteries/cells needs extra considerations compared to circuit with no stored energy
 - One **can** solder directly to cell terminals with the right process (acid)
+- Solder wick makes for a decent low-profile conductor
 - **Fully charge battery packs once assembled before first use!**

 # Detailed Report